|

 holding court.
 A new nickname was born.
 Gary

-would now be known as "Mr. Windjammer".
+would hence be known as "Mr. Windjammer".

 (Side Note: Considering how much Gary talked all day long, the